Childcare Options for Working Parents in Singapore

 - Pros:

-- Cost-effective for 2+ children (one flat cost regardless of number of children)
+- Cost-effective for 2+ children (one flat cost regardless of number)

 - Cons:

-- No peer socialisation for the child (must supplement with playgroups or part-time enrichment)
+- No peer socialisation (must supplement with playgroups or part-time enrichment)

-- Quality of care depends entirely on the individual helper
+- Care quality depends entirely on the individual

-- Management burden on parents (training, supervision, conflict resolution)
+- Management burden — training, supervision, conflict resolution

 - Helper turnover disrupts routines

-Best for: Families with 2+ children, families without nearby grandparent support, families who value flexibility.
+Best for: Families with 2+ children, families without nearby grandparent support, families who need maximum flexibility.

 Option 3: Grandparent Care

-How it works: Grandparents (usually maternal) provide daytime care while parents work.
+How it works: Grandparents (usually maternal in our case) provide daytime care.

 - Pros: